morrisfranken/argparse/Readme.md

 Where on the last 2 lines, `a` and `b` are considered `flags`, while `c` is considered a `kwarg` and is set to `value`.
 In addition, an argument may be a comma-separated vector.

 # Default values
 `Args` and `Kwargs` may have a default value, which will be used when the argument is not present on the commandline.
-These can be passed through the `set_default` function, it accepts either a string or the type of the parameter itself
+These can be passed through the `set_default` function, it accepts either a string or the type of the parameter itself:
 ```c++
 std::string &dst_path           = arg("An optional positional argument").set_default("output.png");
 float &alpha                    = kwarg("a,alpha", "An optional float parameter with float as default").set_default(0.5f);